Join the Largest Ostomy Community

 Betty

-WRT sweat.
-I tear off the fabric that comes on my pouches and work out with just the plastic.
+With regards to sweat, I tear off the fabric that comes on my pouches and work out with just the plastic.
 It's easier to clean and dry that way.
-What I typically do when running or cycling is fold the pouch up and secure the tail in the waste band of my running or cycling shorts.
+What I typically do when running or cycling is fold the pouch up and secure the tail in the waistband of my running or cycling shorts.
 Doing this leaves very little of the pouch touching my skin.

 One thing about daily training is that I do go through pouches faster than most.
 I usually have to change every 2-3 days in the winter and 1-2 days in the summer when it's hotter and I sweat more.